dtoronto/azure-iot-edge-hol/module2/README.dotnet.mxchip.md

 * DevKit Board Package: Tool chains, libraries, and projects for the DevKit.
 * ST-Link Utility: Essential tools and drivers.

-If you already have some of them installed, the script will detect and skip them.
+If you already have any these installed, the script will detect that and skip them.

 ## Create Arduino device